 All alternatives that were advanced to Level 1 screening were reviewed for their ability to allow Heber City to meet their vision for their Main Street (wide sidewalks, bike lanes, landscaping, reduced speed limit, and protecting historic buildings) and the protection of Heber City's valued places (Tabernacle Square, Main Street Park, and the Public Safety Property) and historic buildings.
-To pass Level 1 screening, an alternative must be compatible with Heber City's Vision criteria.
+To pass Level 1 screening, an alternative must be compatible with Heber City's Vision criteria for Main Street and the historic town center.
+The Heber City Envision 2050 vision statements for open space and agricultural protection will be evaluated during the preparation of the Draft EIS and will be considered by UDOT in identifying a preferred alternative.